profvjreddi/homepage/content/blog/phd-survival-guide.md

 Many of these resources originated in computer science and engineering contexts, with each section focusing on a distinct aspect of academic life and presenting authoritative sources that have proven particularly valuable for graduate students and early-career researchers.

-If you have suggestions or recommendations, please feel free to contact me vj[@]eecs harvard edu or issue a [GitHub PR](https://github.com/harvard-edge/cs249r_book/pulls) with your suggestion!
+If you have suggestions or recommendations, please feel free to contact me vj[@]eecs harvard edu.

 ---